 The Bureau of Justice Assistance (BJA) is a component of the Office of Justice Programs, U.S. Department of Justice.
-BJA supports law enforcement, courts, corrections, treatment, victim services, technology, and prevention initiatives that strengthen the nation’s criminal justice system through innovation, leadership, training and technical assistance focused at the local level.
+BJA supports law enforcement, courts, corrections, treatment, victim services, technology, and prevention initiatives that strengthen the nation’s criminal justice system through innovation, leadership, training, and technical assistance focused at the local level.

 - Office of Juvenile Justice and Delinquency Prevention (OJJDP)

 OJJDP, a component of the Office of Justice Programs, U.S. Department of Justice, accomplishes its mission by supporting states, local communities, and tribal jurisdictions in their efforts to develop and implement effective programs for juveniles.
-A major focus of OJJDP’s work is in supporting communities through training and technical assistance related to implementation of the Comprehensive Gang Model, direct grants to address gang issues at the community level, and acquisition and dissemination of gang materials via the National Criminal Justice Reference Service.
+A major focus of OJJDP’s work is in supporting communities through training and technical assistance related to implementing the Comprehensive Gang Model, direct grants to address gang issues at the community level, and acquisition and dissemination of gang materials via the National Criminal Justice Reference Service.

 - OJJDP Comprehensive Anti-Gang Initiative

-This initiative includes the National Gang Center, annual National Youth Gang Surveys and training and technical assistance on the OJJDP Comprehensive Gang Model.
+This initiative includes the National Gang Center, annual National Youth Gang Surveys, and training and technical assistance on the OJJDP Comprehensive Gang Model.
 OJJDP also provides funding to support programs such as the Gang Prevention Coordination Assistance Program and the Latino Youth Mentoring Program, and a wide variety of gang-related prevention and intervention resources.

 - Regional Information Sharing Systems (RISS) Program

 RISS consists of six regional centers that provide services to assist in the investigation and prosecution efforts of law enforcement.
-One component of the RISS Program is RISSGang, a comprehensive investigative tool consisting of an intelligence database, a Web site, informational resources, and secure communications to aid in gang-related crimes and investigations.
+One component of the RISS Program is RISSGang, a comprehensive investigative tool consisting of an intelligence database, a Web site, informational resources, and secure communications to aid in gang-related crime prevention and investigations.
 RISSGang is available to all law enforcement agencies.
 For additional information on how to access RISSGang and to obtain information on other RISS resources, visit www.riss.net.

 - National Criminal Justice Reference Service (NCJRS)